Be A Heretic Like MLK

 – You have to approach life with intellect and passion.
 Pure brainiacs are boring; the overly emotional are drama queens.
 We’re meant to be both: brains and heart.
 You have to have both.

-As you reflect on the historic day that occurred 50 years ago, consider what God, your family and friends, and the world need of you.
+As we remember MLK during Black History Month, consider what the universe, your family and friends, and the world need of you.
 Will you be a heretic?

 Duarte, Nancy.
 The secret structure of great talks. https://www.ted.com/talks/nancy_duarte_the_secret_structure_of_great_talks